giorgiop94/digital-garden/_notes/Chemical Pollution -Novel Substances-.md

 ---
-title: Chemical Pollution (Novel Substances)
+title: Chemical Pollution -Novel Substances-
 ---
 - Humans engineered new chemical compounds that did not exist before and that no ecosystem has adapted to
 	- These can be toxic substances that are not easily dissipated in the environment